eval-protocol/python-sdk/README.md

     })

 ```
 This example illustrates the structure.
-The actual `exact_tool_match_reward` in `reward_kit.rewards.function_calling` handles complex parsing and comparison of tool calls.
+The actual `exact_tool_match_reward` in `reward_protocol.rewards.function_calling` handles complex parsing and comparison of tool calls.

 ### 2. Testing Your Reward Function with a Dataset